Belching: Belching disorders

+Gastric belching arises from the stomach itself, and is classed as involuntary.
+When gas is accumulated in the stomach it collects in the cardia the part nearest to the lower esophageal sphincter (LES).
+The increased volume stimulates stretch receptors in the wall of the stomach that initiates a vagovagal reflex that temporarily relaxes the LES, known as a transient LES relaxation/TLESR, to allow air to move into the esophagus.

+Both types of belching disorder may trigger reflux.

+Inability to belch syndrome

-Retrograde cricopharyngeus dysfunction (R-CPD) or retrograde upper esophageal sphincter dysfunction (R-UESD) involves the cricopharyngeus muscle not being able to relax.
-R-CPD was first discovered in 2015.
-Common symptoms include gurgling noises, bloating, and flatulence; lesser but common symptoms can be potentially painful hiccups, nausea, constipation, hypersalivation, or shortness of breath.
-A high resolution manometry, esophageal manometry or fluoroscopy by an ENT doctor is able to assess the issue.
-80% of patients were successfully treated with Botox after a single injection.
-An alternative if the injection is unsuccessful is to undergo partial cricopharyngeal myotomy.
+A disorder that causes an inability to belch (abelchia) is known as retrograde cricopharyngeus dysfunction (R-CPD) or retrograde upper esophageal sphincter dysfunction (R-UESD), involves the cricopharyngeus muscle not being able to relax, leading to an inability to belch.
+R-CPD was first discovered in 1987, and further research gained attention in the mid to late 2010s.
+Common symptoms include stomach rumbling, bloating, and flatulence; lesser but common symptoms can be potentially painful hiccups, nausea, constipation, hypersalivation, or shortness of breath.
+A high-resolution manometry, esophageal manometry or fluoroscopy by an ENT doctor is able to assess the issue.
+80% of patients were successfully treated with botox after a single injection.
+If the injection is unsuccessful, an alternative is partial cricopharyngeal myotomy.
+Chest pain associated with burping can rarely occur.

 Society and culture

 Acceptance

 Some South Asian cultures view burping as acceptable in particular situations.
 For example, a burping guest can be a sign to the host that the meal satisfied them and they are full.

 In Japan, burping during a meal is considered bad manners.
 Burping during a meal is also considered unacceptable in Western cultures, such as North America and Europe.
-In Middle Eastern countries, it is not acceptable to burp out loud in public, and one should silence one's burp, or at least attempt to do so.